MFlisar/MessageBar/README.md

 [[/screenshot.jpg]]

-An Android Toast replacement, similar to the one seen in the GMail app.
+An Android **Toast replacement, similar to the one seen in the GMail app**.
 Multiple messages can be posted in succession and will be retained on screen rotation

 main customizable functionality: